Aladin147/ZinApp/docs/developer_guides/state_management_with_riverpod.md

 - **No context required**: Providers can be accessed without a BuildContext.
 - **Testability**: Providers can be easily overridden for testing.
 - **Automatic dependency tracking**: Providers automatically track their dependencies.
-- **Code generation**: The riverpod_generator package provides code generation for providers.
+- **Code generation**: The riverpod_generator package provides code generation for providers, which is the standard approach used in this project.

-In ZinApp V2, we use Riverpod as our primary state management solution, following a consistent pattern across the application.
+In ZinApp V2, Riverpod is the **sole and standard** state management solution, ensuring consistency across the application.
+The migration from previous solutions (like Provider) is complete.

 ## Provider Types